Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-Viewed through this lens, A1 and A2 occupy the \emph{agent-centric half} of the landscape: they directly reshape the policy parameters of the core agent, offering rich parametric flexibility but incurring heavy costs in compute, data, and stability.
-T1 and T2, by contrast, occupy the \emph{tool-centric half}: they shift learning outward into a modular ecosystem, enabling incremental evolution, specialization, and compositional reuse.
-The two axes interact nonlinearly: A1 $\!\rightarrow$ T1 reflects the ``\emph{graduation path}'' (frozen experts becoming reusable subagents), while A2 $\!\rightarrow$ T2 embodies the ``\emph{federation path}'' (frozen backbones supervising a growing constellation of adaptive specialists).
+Viewed through this lens, A1 and A2 occupy the agent-centric half of the landscape: they directly reshape the policy parameters of the core agent, offering rich parametric flexibility but incurring heavy costs in compute, data, and stability.
+T1 and T2, by contrast, occupy the tool-centric half: they shift learning outward into a modular ecosystem, permitting incremental evolution, specialization, and compositional reuse.
+The two axes interact nonlinearly: A1 $\!\rightarrow$ T1 reflects the ``graduation path'' (frozen experts becoming reusable subagents), while A2 $\!\rightarrow$ T2 follows the ``federation path'' (frozen backbones supervising a growing constellation of adaptive specialists).
 In practice, mature agentic architectures increasingly inhabit the upper-right quadrant (T2): high modularity and high orchestration, where foundation agents serve as stable cognitive centers and peripheral subagents continuously evolve to extend their capabilities.

-This synthesis also clarifies the emerging division of labor in agentic AI research.
-A1/A2 remain indispensable for generating novel reasoning competencies or re-aligning a model’s internal cognition - tasks that require touching the agent’s core.
-T1/T2, however, dominate system construction: they enable continual growth, fine-grained specialization, and safe parallel experimentation.
-The prevailing design trend thus points toward \emph{hybrid systems}: frozen foundation models at the center, surrounded by a living ecology of T1/T2 subagents trained for specific procedural roles, with occasional A1/A2 updates marking evolutionary leaps in the agent’s internal reasoning.
+The resulting picture clarifies the emerging division of labor in agentic AI research.
+A1/A2 remain necessary for generating new reasoning competencies or re-aligning a model's internal cognition, tasks that require modifying the agent's core.
+T1/T2, however, dominate system construction: they support continual growth, fine-grained specialization, and safe parallel experimentation.
+The prevailing design trend thus points toward hybrid systems: frozen foundation models at the center, surrounded by a modular set of T1/T2 subagents trained for specific procedural roles, with occasional A1/A2 updates marking evolutionary leaps in the agent’s internal reasoning.